Biratporbo/Networking-in-JAVA/README.md

 - Make your changes
 - Open a pull request
 - All ideas are welcome—let’s make networking in Java even better! 🚀

 ---

-## ☕ Conclusion

-- The classes of `java.net` package internally use TCP/IP and UDP protocols that are responsible for sending and receiving data.
-We can also establish communication between a server and a client by creating server socket and client socket.
-This is called 'socket programming'.
-The data can be then sent or received between sockets, with the help of streams.
-However, socket programming offers only basic networking.
-If we want to achieve sophisticated client-server communication, we should look forward to servlets, JSPs (Java Server Pages), etc.

----